Hideo Kojima reportedly pitched a Stadia-exclusive follow-up to Death Stranding

-Prior to Google pulling the plug on its poorly supported cloud gaming service, developer Hideo Kojima was working on a potential Stadia-exclusive game.
+Prior to Google pulling the plug on its poorly supported cloud gaming service Stadia, developer Hideo Kojima was working on a potential Stadia-exclusive game.

 The dust has just begun to settle, following Google’s abrupt announcement regarding Stadia being nixed.
 Now, news of an ill-fated partnership with famed Japanese developer Hideo Kojima has surfaced.